Renal replacement therapy (dialysis) in acute kidney injury in adults: Indications, timing, and dialysis dose

 The management of patients with acute kidney injury (AKI) is supportive, with renal replacement therapy (RRT) indicated in patients with severe kidney injury.
 Multiple modalities of RRT are available.
-These include intermittent hemodialysis (IHD); continuous renal replacement therapies (CRRTs); and hybrid therapies, also known as prolonged intermittent renal replacement therapies (PIRRTs), such as sustained low-efficiency dialysis (SLED) and extended duration dialysis (EDD).
+These include intermittent hemodialysis (IHD); continuous renal replacement therapies (CRRTs); and hybrid therapies, also known as prolonged intermittent renal replacement therapies (PIRRTs), such as sustained low-efficiency dialysis (SLED) and extended-duration dialysis (EDD).
 Despite these varied techniques, mortality in patients with AKI remains high, exceeding 40 to 50 percent in severely ill patients.
-(See "Renal and patient outcomes after acute tubular necrosis".)
+(See "Kidney and patient outcomes after acute kidney injury in adults".)

 The initiation of RRT in patients with AKI prevents uremia and immediate death from the adverse complications of renal failure.
 It is possible that variations in the timing of initiation, modalities, and/or dosing may affect clinical outcomes, particularly survival, although few studies have directly examined these issues.

 The optimal timing, type of modality, and dosing strategy for patients with AKI who require RRT is reviewed here.
 The different modalities are discussed separately.
 (See "Continuous renal replacement therapies: Overview" and "Continuous renal replacement therapy in acute kidney injury (acute renal failure)" and "Continuous venovenous hemodiafiltration: Technical considerations" and "Continuous venovenous hemodialysis: Technical considerations" and "Sustained low efficiency or extended daily dialysis".)

 Accepted urgent indications for RRT in patients with AKI generally include: